t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 while-loop, otherwise your code will get trapped and eventually your computer will kill the process.

-The syntax for a while-loop is quite simple: start it with `while` and a condition.
+The syntax for a while-loop is quite simple: start it with the `while` keyword and a condition.
 Below, we increment a counter to print the first ten tokens in _Frankenstein_.

 ```{code-cell}